Port Checker App - Check Open Ports For FREE

 What Is Port Forwarding?

-Port forwarding is a networking technique that allows external devices to access services on a private network by redirecting network traffic from one network port to another.
+Port forwarding or port mapping is a networking technique that allows external devices to access services on a private network by redirecting network traffic from one network port to another.
 It's commonly used to make services running on devices behind a router or firewall accessible from the internet.

 How To Check Port Forwarding?